Menu toggle

 Where can I buy flavored Japanese Kit Kats?

-You can explore our wide range of Japanese Kit Kats options and pick your favorite flavors from Sugoi Mart for an instant purchase.
-On the other end, our Japan Crate subscription box includes a Kit Kat full bag every month so make sure to subscribe to try our new flavors.
+Explore our wide range of Japanese Kit Kats options and pick your favorite flavors from Sugoi Mart for an instant purchase.
+Don't forget to sign up for a Japan Crate subscription box for exciting Kit Kat flavors each month!

 Leave a comment